hauler-dev/hauler-docs/docs/guides-references/command-line/hauler-store.md

   hauler store sync [flags]

 Flags:
-  -f, --files strings      Path to content files
-  -h, --help               help for sync
+  -f, --files strings             Path to content files -h, --help                      help for sync
   -k, --key string                (Optional) Path to the key for signature verification -p, --platform string           (Optional) Specific platform to save. i.e. linux/amd64.
 Defaults to all if flag is omitted.
+  -c, --product-registry string   (Optional) Specific Product Registry to use.
+Defaults to RGS Carbide Registry (rgcrprod.azurecr.us).
       --products strings          Used for RGS Carbide customers to supply a product and version and Hauler will retrieve the images. i.e. '--product rancher=v2.7.6'
   -r, --registry string           (Optional) Default pull registry for image refs that are not specifying a registry name.

 Global Flags:
-      --cache string       Location of where to store cache data (defaults to $XDG_CACHE_DIR/hauler) -l, --log-level string    (default "info")
+      --cache string       (deprecated flag and currently not used) -l, --log-level string    (default "info")
   -s, --store string       Location to create store at (default "store")
 ```